Monuments to Detroit area’s past seen in new, troubling light: Slavery

 Woodward, who had been a slave owner, ruled for the escapees, but it's not as though slavery slunk away.
 A letter from Detroit merchant John R. Williams outlining a business deal in 1817 requested payment including a "boy and girl ... of good moral habits and tractable disposition."

 Seven years after that, Williams became Detroit's first elected mayor.
-He was so popular that John R Street is named for him — and so is Williams Street.
+He was so popular that John R Street is named for him — and legend says Williams Street is, too.

 What to do?